mrlesmithjr/ansible-vsphere-management/README.md

 and on the desktop double click `extend-trial.cmd` to extend the trial license, otherwise the server will shutdown every 30 minutes or so.
 And then reboot.

+## Environment Deployment

+Currently there is a script which will provision everything after the [Deployment Host](#deployment_host) is deployed.
+The script is [vsphere_management.sh](scripts/vsphere_management.sh).
+This script will likely include the [Deployment Host](#deployment_host) deployment at some point as well seeing as this deployment initially includes the Windows Vagrant box to do all of the deployments.

 ## Bootstrap VMs

 When spinning up a new environment you may want to spin up some initial VMs for